-Today I’d like to share some tips for reading poetry in ways that make the experience better with the ultimate goal of improving your own poetry writing.
+Today I’d like to share some tips for reading poetry.
+These tips will make the experience better with the ultimate goal of improving your own poetry writing.

 - Multiple readings of a poem will reveal its nuances and deepen your understanding of it.
 Sometimes a poem that seems dull on first reading gains intrigue with additional readings.
 A poem that seems obtuse becomes clear.
 A poem that feels hollow becomes deeper and more meaningful.
 And sometimes you’re just not in the right mood the first time you read a poem, but later it strikes the right chord.

-- Read aloud and listen to the poem (find a recording or video performance, if available).
+- Read aloud and listen to the poem (find a recording or video performance, if one is available).
 Some poems are written to be heard, not read.
 Other poems have vague structures and hearing a poet’s reading will clarify the poem’s cadence.
-A reading can even have a subtle effect on a poem’s meaning, depending on where the poet places emphasis or pauses that aren’t seen within the text.
+A reading can even have a subtle effect on a poem’s meaning, depending on where the poet places emphasis or pauses in places that aren’t obvious within the text.